 Board of Directors

-Carrie Fleming, Interim Chairperson
+Carrie Fleming, Vice President

 What started as a childhood fascination with nature led Chaumont native Carrie Fleming to study and teach Biology and has also made her a perfect fit for her hometown land trust.
 Carrie joined OBI’s Board of Directors in August 2020 and was elected to a full two-year term at our annual meeting in April 2021.
 She was elected vice-chairperson in April 2022 and then was named Interim Chairperson in fall 2022.

 Carrie’s expertise and enthusiasm has helped with OBI’s conservation work that includes marking trails, property inspections and investigating potential conservation opportunities in our service area.
-She is always quick to volunteer for field work |
+She is always quick to volunteer for field work.

 “Preserving and protecting ecologically significant lands and also open spaces for wildlife is something that land trusts like OBI can do for communities and I’m hoping to help more conservation happen,” she said.